404404/BonusCloud-Image/x86-x64/README.md

 # BonusCloud_Physical-machine-image

-The disk image for running computing tasks and based on Centos 7.6.
+The disk image for running computing tasks and based on Centos 7.6 and Debian 9.
 You can restore this image to any SATA based disks to running the system without using Virtual Machines.

 It has already pre-installed smartmontools and NetworkManager.